Go to main content

 Admissions criteria Admissions criteria

-Recruitment criteria vary depending on the recruitment area, and in the cases of Exact and Natural Sciences, as well as Engineering and Technology, they are separate for each discipline.
+Admission criteria vary depending on the admission area, and in the cases of Exact Sciences, Engineering and Technology, they are separate for each discipline.

-The primary recruitment process consists of two stages: the first stage involves an evaluation of the merit-based documents, and the second stage is an interview.
+The primary admission process consists of two stages: the first stage involves an evaluation of the merit-based documents, and the second stage is an interview.

 1. Common criteria for: